 6 December: CESR Statement: As U.S. Congress considers drastically altering its tax code, CESR presented human rights costs of proposed cuts to the attention of visiting UN human rights and poverty official.

-In 2017, CESR raised concerns about US tax reforms before UN Special Rapporteur on Extreme Poverty and Human Rights Philip Alston as he launched his official visit to the US to investigate the links between the growing phenomenon of poverty and human rights deprivations there.
-Fiscal Impoverishment in the United States warned that the Republican-backed tax plans would only deepen poverty and inequality within the U.S., while also enabling transnational tax abuse and therefore undermining the ability of countries around the world to invest in human rights.
+CESR’s formal submission to the UN Special Rapporteur on Extreme Poverty and Human Rights, Philip Alston, ahead of his official visit to the United States.
+The submission warns that the proposed tax plans will only deepen poverty and inequality within the U.S., while also enabling transnational tax abuse and therefore undermining the ability of countries around the world to invest in human rights.

 CESR statement: The tax marches held across and beyond the US on April 15 were an opportunity to focus on the alarming implications of proposed US tax reforms.